+2.3.5 Property Development Activities

-2.3.5 Land held for property development
+(i) Land held for property development

 Land held for property development consists of land where no development activities have been carried out or where development activities are not expected to be completed within the normal operating cycle.
 Such land is classified within non-current assets and is stated at cost less any accumulated impairment losses.